magicalsoup/Highschool/Grade 9/Science/SNC1DZ/TextBook_Questions.md

 4. What was the zero sum rule?
 5. Do all atoms want to get rid of only the outer shell electrons?
 6. What are the elements I need to know?
+7. What is the difference between an atom and an ion?

 ## Page 178, Questions 3 - 10.